Multipolar exchange interaction and complex order in insulating lanthanides: Two-site system

-In order to see the nature of the kinetic exchange Hamiltonian and also to visualize the magnitude of these interactions, the exchange levels for two sites have been calculated.
-In NdN, the two-site Hamiltonian has point group symmetry: In the case of the nearest neighbours two-fold symmetric axis, and in the case of the next nearest neighbours four-fold symmetry axis.
-The symmetry imposes more selection rules on the interaction parameters $\mathcal{I}$ besides Eqs. (\ref{Eq:I_Hc}) and (\ref{Eq:I_TR}): For the nearest pairs [e.g., $\bm{0}$ and $\bm{n} = (-1/2, -1/2, 0)$], $\mathcal{I}_{k_iq_ik_jq_j}^{ij}$ become zero unless
+The selection rule of the exchange interaction is discussed based on the point group symmetries.
+In NdN, the two-site Hamiltonian is characterized by point group symmetry: In the case of the nearest neighbors, e.g., $\bm{0}$ and $\bm{n} = (-1/2, -1/2, 0)$, the dimer has two-fold symmetry axes, and in the case of the next nearest neighbors, $\bm{0}$ and $\bm{n} = (0,0,-1)$ for example, a four-fold symmetry axis.
+The symmetry imposes more selection rules on the interaction parameters $\mathcal{I}$ besides Eqs. (\ref{Eq:I_Hc}) and (\ref{Eq:I_TR}).
+For the nearest pairs, $\mathcal{I}_{k_iq_ik_jq_j}^{ij}$ become nonzero if $q_i$ and $q_j$ satisfy